mI-PIV/app/README.md

 # mI-PIV
-Mobile Instructional Particle Image Velocimetry (mI-PIV) is an educational Android application that teaches users about fluid dynamics through real-time experiments and curricular modules.
+Mobile Instructional Particle Image Velocimetry (mI-PIV) is an educational Android application that teaches users about fluid mechanics through real-time experiments and curricular modules.

 The goal of mI-PIV is to promote and cultivate interest, active engagement, and 21st century skill development within STEM areas through the development, implementation, and dissemination of